robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-4-ect-theory.md

 I use collaborative work frequently but one example of when I have done this is during a year 11 English Literature revision lesson when we were exploring a key question related to the text _A Christmas Carol_: ‘How is Scrooge presented at the beginning of the novel?’

 The pupils were already sitting in mixed attainment groups of four and each had a number 1-4.
-I started with a ‘Think-Pair-Share' activity so that pupils had time to individually reflect on the question.
+I started with a ‘Think-Pair-Share’ activity so that pupils had time to individually reflect on the question.
 I gave them 30 seconds to think and then one minute to write down their own ideas.
 I then gave them two minutes to discuss their ideas with a partner who was sitting next to them.
 I then gave them a further four minutes to share their ideas with a partner sitting opposite them, which would then lead to a group discussion where they would hopefully come to a consensus for the answer to that question.

 I then wanted the class to explore how Scrooge is presented throughout the whole text.
 I asked pupils numbered 1 to focus stave (or chapter) 2, pupils numbered 2, to focus on stave 3, pupils numbered 3 to focus on stave 4 and pupils numbered 4 to focus on stave 5.
 I asked pupils work independently for 2 minutes to bullet point ideas about the presentation of Scrooge in their stave.
 After that, I asked the Number 1s to move to a designated table at the back of the room, the Number 2s to a table in the middle, the Number 3s to a table also in the middle, and the Number 4s to a table at the front.
 I always ensure pupils make this transition quickly and quietly so that it doesn’t waste learning time.
 As pupils have become more familiar with this transition, the routine has become quicker and more efficient.